 A person who is unable to hear as well as someone with normal hearing – hearing thresholds of 25 dB or better in both ears – is said to have hearing loss.
 Hearing loss may be mild, moderate, severe, or profound.
 It can affect one ear or both ears, and leads to difficulty in hearing conversational speech or loud sounds.

 A grandchild’s first word, rustle of leaves in the wind, the clinking of glasses at the table or whispered secrets from your best friend.
 These are the moments we hold dear.
 It’s these sensory experiences that enrich our lives.

-Hearing enables us to understand our others and to interact with the world around us.
+Hearing enables us to understand other persons and help to interact with the world around us.

-Good hearing is so important in our everyday lives, yet most people with normal hearing don’t even think about what it means to be able to hear well.
+Good hearing is so important in our day-to-day lives, yet most people with normal hearing don’t even think about what it means to be able to hear well.

 Chatting with friends, listening to sounds of nature, enjoying music or hearing warning signals everything is taken for granted.

-It is only when hearing starts to deteriorate noticeably that we realize just how important good hearing is in our everyday lives.
+It is only when hearing starts to deteriorate noticeably that we realize the importance of good hearing is in our everyday lives.
 And how much we miss out when we no longer hear well.

 Our hearing plays an important role in how we relate to our surroundings.